jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 ## **4\.
 Franz Bardon And Initiation To The Hermetics**

-When I was a teenager, I stumbled upon an interesting book called&nbsp;*Initiation to The Hermetics.*
+When I was a teenager, I stumbled upon an interesting book called *Initiation to The Hermetics.*

 ​[Learn more about hermetics here.](https://ultraculture.org/blog/2016/04/19/hermetic-initiates-magick-study-reality/){: target="_blank" rel="noopener noreferrer"}​

 You don’t need to know hermetic science to use the book.
 You don’t even really need to care.
 However, you should keep an open mind for the next few sentences, and I promise you that you’ll come away with a powerful tool for improving your concentration.

-*Initiation to The Hermetics*&nbsp;provides a set of exercises to strengthen your mind, body, and emotions so that you are fully prepared to practice ritual magic.
+*Initiation to The Hermetics* provides a set of exercises to strengthen your mind, body, and emotions so that you are fully prepared to practice ritual magic.
 Whether you believe in magic or think it's possible is irrelevant.
 What is relevant is that the exercises in the book do an exceptional job of improving your ability to focus.

 You learn how to properly meditate, focus on one thing, visualize, and turn your mind into a highly functional weapon.
 These exercises aren’t difficult, per se, but you will quickly realize the weakness of your ability to focus on one thing